aws-samples/aws-eda-slurm-cluster/docs/deployment-prerequisites.md

 # Deployment Prerequisites

-The original (legacy) version used a custom Slurm plugin for orchestrating the EC2 compute nodes.
-The latest version uses ParallelCluster to provision the core Slurm infrastructure.

-This page shows common prerequisites that need to be done for deploying either version.
+This page shows common prerequisites that need to be done before deployment.

 ## Configure AWS CLI Credentials